ericlau00/systems-level-programming/README.md

 printf("[%s]\n", s1);
 ```

-Write a function that uses strep to parse a line of arguments
+Write a function that uses strsep to parse a line of arguments
 - Use the following header: `char ** parse_args( char * line );`
 - It should take a string with the command line invocation of a program (like "ls -a -l")
     - Note that there is a " " between each argument